What is Private Placement Life Insurance?

 What are the income tax advantages of life insurance?

 The income tax benefits of life insurance include: (1) tax-free earnings (dividends, interest, and capital gain) on policy assets; (2) the ability to withdraw and to borrow assets from the policy cash value free of income tax (with proper structuring); and (3) the receipt of policy proceeds by the policy beneficiaries at the death of the insured on an income tax-free basis.

 What are the main differences between PPLI and retail life insurance?

-- The policy owner has broader flexibility with regard to the policy’s underlying investments, and many hedge fund investment choices are available.
-However, the policy owner cannot exercise direct or indirect control over the investment policy of the assets.
+- The PPLI policy owner has broader flexibility with regard to the policy’s underlying investments, and many hedge fund investment choices are available.
+However, the policy owner cannot exercise direct or indirect control over the investment of the policy assets.

-- Policy purchasers must meet “qualified purchaser” and “accredited investor” guidelines under SEC rules.
+- PPLI policy purchasers must meet “qualified purchaser” and “accredited investor” guidelines under SEC rules.

 - Fees in a PPLI policy are almost always far lower than retail insurance products.
 Also, all costs within the policy are transparent, unlike in traditional insurance policies.

 How do investors acquire a PPLI product?